-The development of a new risk management database has also continued.
-The complete redesign of this system and its links to other Department data has proceeded with a highly qualified vendor selected and a sound management process successfully coordinated by another vendor.
-The project now rests with City government, which is managing the contract.
+The development of the new risk management database has also continued.
+The complete redesign of this system and its links to other Department data has proceeded with the selection of a highly qualified vendor and the successful coordination by another vendor of a sound management process.
+The project has been approved through the City Council and is currently in the final stages in preparation for implementation.
+A matrix of specific processes and outcomes has been added to the more general plan of work to help direct the project.
+The vendor estimates a 10-month implementation period.

-General Order D-17, Personnel Assessment Program, which incorporates the requirements of Tasks 40 and 41 was approved and signed off on by the Chief on November 20, 2013.
-As noted previously, the policy altered the PAS review procedures to incorporate an initial internal review by the PAS Unit when officers meet thresholds.
-Reviews, including any recommendations for monitoring or intervention are then forwarded to first line supervisors for review and comment.
+General Order D-17, Personnel Assessment Program, which incorporates the requirements of Tasks 40 and 41, was issued on November 20, 2013.
+As noted in recent reports, the policy altered the PAS review procedures to incorporate an initial internal review by the PAS Administration Unit when officers meet thresholds.
+Reviews, including any recommendations for monitoring or intervention, are then forwarded to first line supervisors for review and comment.
 This is a change from the original process that moved directly to reviews up the chain of command.
-Under the current practice supervisors are more directly involved and have a chance to raise issues of their concern at an early stage.
-The Risk Management Unit sees the new process as beneficial.
-It also maintains an appropriate and desirable role for first line supervisors in the process.
+The Risk Management Unit sees the new process as supported by supervisors and as beneficial.
+It support appropriate reviews of data by risk management staff, and also maintains an appropriate and desirable role for first-line supervisors in the process.

-PAS records for the quarter of April 1, through June 30, 2014 indicate that data were entered for all of the fields required by Task 40 - including the arrest data.
-The required data for the quarter included reports of 299 uses of force.
-This is a decline of 48% from the previous quarter that then showed a reversal of a downward trend.
-The current change is largely due to decreases in Level 4 uses of force that are at their lowest level reported under this monitorship.
-Arrests data also show that these declines are not accounted for by reductions in arrests that are consistent with earlier periods at over 4000.
+PAS records for the quarter of July 1, through September 30, 2014 indicate that data were entered for all of the fields required by Task 40 - including the arrest data.
+The required data for the quarter included reports of 288 uses of force.
+This is a decline of 4% from the previous quarter that then showed a significant decline.
+The current status reflects stability at low numbers for Level 4 uses of force as well as drops in other levels.
+Arrests data also show stability across three quarters at levels consistent with earlier periods at approximately 4,000 arrests per quarter prior to a brief period when arrests where approximately 25% lower.